david-cortes/isotree/README.md

 * Can handle categorical variables (one-hot/dummy encoding does not produce the same result).
 * Can use a mixture of random and non-random splits, and can split by weighted/pooled gain (in addition to simple average).
 * Can produce approximated pairwise distances between observations according to how many steps it takes on average to separate them down the tree.
+* Can calculate isolation kernels or proximity matrix, which counts the proportion of trees in which two given observations end up in the same terminal node.
 * Can produce missing value imputations according to observations that fall on each terminal node.
 * Can work with sparse matrices.
 * Can use either depth-based metrics or density-based metrics for calculation of outlier scores.